mrjones2014/lighthaus.nvim/README.md

 ## Terminal Themes

 A theme for Kitty can be found in `extra/`.
-Feel free to submit a PR to add a theme for your favorite editor.
+Feel free to submit a PR to add a theme for your favorite terminal.